it-dept-cis/RABET-V-Pilot/WorkingModel/Activities/Product_Verification_Process.md

 * Exploratory/Ad-hoc - informal testing to explore the application and looks for defects which exist in the application.

 ### Penetration Testing
 Penetration tests evaluate the product to find security vulnerabilities that an attacker could exploit.
-The scope of a penetration test may the product's network, computer systems, or software application(s).
-The methods vary based on the type of penetration test being conducted.
+The scope of a penetration test may be the product's network, computer systems, or software application(s).
 In RABET-V, the penetration testing is limited to web application penetration testing.
-Automated testing options largely cover the network and computer system penetration testing scope.

-Explain why web apps are the focus:
-* Automated tools are fairly effective for network and computer systems where the major issues are patching and these tools identify those pretty well
-* Web apps are custom and may have a variety of issues not easily captured by automated tools.
-Automated tools help with web app pen test but these are more custom testing engagements.
+Web applications expose the greatest surface area for which automated testing is incapable of fully evaluating.
+Automated tools are fairly effective for network and computer systems where the major issues are vulnerable versions and lack of patching.
+Web applications, however, are custom and may have a variety of issues not easily captured by automated tools.
+Automated tools help with web application pen tests but must be used by skilled and experienced testers.

-Use the OWASP Testing Guide Sections to split up the penetration testing so we don't have to do a full pen test every time
+RABET-V relies on the [OWASP Web Application Security Testing](https://github.com/OWASP/wstg/tree/master/document/4-Web_Application_Security_Testing) Guide to segment up the penetration testing options.

-More TBD
+In addition to a full penetration testing option, the following web application penetration testing subtypes are supported:
+* Configuration and Deployment
+* Identity Management
+* Authentication
+* Authorization
+* Session Management
+* Input Validation
+* Error Handling
+* Cryptography

+Limited penetration testing may be used if the changes do not warrant full penetration testing.

 ## User-Centered Testing